Step Two — Oamaru Whitestone Civic Trust · Board Meeting

 Grainstore Gallery

 How this works: Fill in your details below.
-A personalised email will be generated combining your voice with Donna's full submission.
-You can then copy it and paste into your email client, or click Open in Email App to launch it pre-filled.
-Send to consult@waitaki.govt.nz
+A personalised message will be generated for you to send to the OWCT Board, combining your voice with Donna's statement.
+Copy it and paste into your email client, then send to admin@victorianoamaru.co.nz — it takes under two minutes.

 Your details